ASU-KE/UnityBlocks/src/blocks/degree-rfi-form/README.md

 ## About the RFI Submission Proxy in Webspark

-The RFI submission proxy in webspark was set up to protect the Source ID.
-Rather than having the Reat component include the Source ID in the request, the idea is to pass the RFI request through a proxy function that appends the Source ID to the HTTP request before sending on to the Degree RFI service.
+The RFI submission proxy in Webspark was set up to protect the Source ID.
+Rather than having the React component include the Source ID in the request, the idea is to pass the RFI request through a proxy function that appends the Source ID to the HTTP request before sending on to the Degree RFI service.

 In reality, we could implement something similar with a PHP endpoint in WP Engine.

+The main technical barrier is that the ASU RFI service can take a while to respond to a submission.
+The default PHP timeout limit of 60 seconds is not enough to guarantee all requests will succeed.
+ET recommends the PHP timeout to be increased to 120 seconds:

+`max_execution_time = 120;`

+However, WP Engine does not allow this timeout setting to be increased beyond 60.

-But I'm skeptical that it is neessary.
+Additionally I'm skeptical that the proxy is even necessary.
 The Source ID isn't really any more secret than a web token used to authenticate REST API requests.
-I don't see the need to over complicate this.
-Inlcude the Source ID in the React component and submit the RFI request directly to the ASU service endpoint.
+I feel that this RFI process needs to be over-complicated.
+Include the Source ID in the React component and submit the RFI request directly to the ASU service endpoint.

+We still need to verify that our Unity Block handles the slow request responses gracefully.

 ## React component props